gycheong/machine_learning/README.md

 This repository summarizes various Machine Learning (ML) algorithms containing mathematical explanations as well as examples in implementations.
-It may grow in size over time.
+All materials are written by me, and they will expand over time.
+Currently, any citations are given in terms of hyperlinks within the contents.